purvasingh96/AI-for-Trading/Term 1/Theorey & Quizes/6. Pairs Trading and Mean Reversion/Readme.md

 The method to test if two series are co-integrated is called *Engle-Granger Test.*:<br>

 1. Get the hedge ratio from linear regression
-2. Calculate spread and check if spread is stationary.
+2. Calculate spread and check if spread is stationary (*augmented dickey-fuller test*).
     * if spread is staionary -> two series are cointegrated.

+### Augmented Dickey-Fuller Test
+1. Used to check if two series are stationary.
+      * p-value <=0.05 -> spread stationary, stocks conintegrated